Alchemist-X/howcryptoworksbook/Chapter_13_DePIN.md

 Helium uses a predictable two-year halving schedule where token rewards cut in half every two years as the network matures, similar to Bitcoin's approach.
 Other networks use different approaches: fixed emission rates, milestone-based reductions, or governance-adjustable schedules.
 The successful models share a common trait: they front-load rewards to bootstrap the network, then gradually reduce emissions as genuine demand takes over.

 Geographic distribution adds another layer of complexity.
 Building on the location verification challenges from Section II, **location-based multipliers** offer higher rewards in sparse areas to encourage balanced coverage.
 Left to market forces alone, participants naturally cluster where demand is highest.
-However, these multipliers create challenges around preventing GPS spoofing or coordinated gaming, which are technical obstacles examined in the proof-of-location discussion earlier.
+However, these multipliers create challenges around preventing GPS spoofing or coordinated gaming, which are technical obstacles as examined earlier in Section II's proof-of-location discussion.

 #### Revenue Models and Unit Economics